So, what are the best alternatives to Photoshop for Chromebooks?

-Here are the top 3 Photoshop alternatives for Chromebooks (in my humble experience and opinion).
+Here are 3 of the best Photoshop alternatives for Chromebook (in my humble experience and opinion).

 Pixlr is probably the most popular Photoshop-like web app available on Chromebooks.
 It’s also my favorite of the bunch.
 Pixlr isn’t a Chrome web app that you download and install.
 Instead, it runs in your browser by visiting their website (available below).
 You don’t need to download or install anything on your Chromebook to run Pixlr.

-Some basic tools include red eye reduction, spot heal, clone, sharpen, blur, drawing tools, contrast, a variety of filters and effects, and your basic levels, curves, saturation, hue, brightness and contrast adjustments.
-You can also use your common go-to Photoshop tools such as lasso and pen.
+Some basic tools include red-eye reduction, spot heal, clone, sharpen, blur, drawing tools, contrast, a variety of filters and effects, and your basic levels, curves, saturation, hue, brightness and contrast adjustments.
+You can also use your common go-to tools such as lasso and pen.

 Of course, since this isn’t Photoshop, you won’t have access to all the finer adjustments you may be used to.

 Pixlr requires no money to sign up with.
 It’s free to use.
 It runs straight in your web browser without any download onto your Chromebook nor any installation.
 It’s the fastest way to start editing and retouching images without any mishmash.
-There really isn’t a faster Photoshop app on Chromebooks that doesn’t require any annoying account sign ups and downloads.
+There really isn’t a faster image editing app on Chromebooks that doesn’t require any annoying account signups and downloads.
 Pixlr is the real thing.
 Give it a try and see.

 Check it out on the Chrome web store here to launch Pixlr, and you’re good to go.